 If you suspect your dentures aren't placed correctly, getting them refitted could help you swallow less air and reduce bloating.

-On the other hand, an ENT can help you get problems like postnasal drip under control.
+On the other hand, an ENT can help you get problems like post-nasal drip under control.

 When to See a Doctor

-Contact your doctor for bloating that is doesn't go away after a week, is very painful or is accompanied by fever, vomiting or bleeding, recommends the Cleveland Clinic.
-These could be signs of a serious stomach condition.
+If your upper abdominal bloating and pain doesn't go away after a week, is very painful or is accompanied by fever, vomiting or bleeding, call your doctor, according to the Cleveland Clinic.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.